12 Best medium format cameras: (2023 Guide & Reviews)

 Automatic scene recognition is the only setting I like the most in every camera, as going through the whole menu to find the best white balance is often in vain.

-Why this camera is best the best
+Why this camera is the best

 Conclusion